 The OSTBC Encoder block supports five different OSTBC encoding algorithms.
 Depending on the selection for Rate and Number of transmit antennas, the block implements one of the algorithms in the following table:

-entry indicates the symbol transmitted from the ith
+the symbol transmitted from the ith antenna in the

-antenna in the lth time slot of the block.
-The
+lth time slot of the block.
+The value of i

 Sets the number of antennas at the transmitter side.
 The block supports 2, 3, or 4 transmit antennas.
 The value defaults to 2.

 Sets the symbol rate of the code.
 You can specify either 3/4 or 1/2.
 This field only appears when using more than 2 transmit antennas.
 This field defaults to for more than 2 transmit antennas.
 For 2 transmit antennas, there is no rate option and the rate defaults to 1.

 - Saturate on integer overflow

 Sets the overflow mode for fixed-point calculations.
 Use this parameter to specify the method to be used if the magnitude of a fixed-point calculation result does not fit into the range of the data type and scaling that stores the result.
 For more information refer to Precision and Range.